jasonmcaffee/pound/README.md

 ##### globalAgentMaxSockets
 default: 10,000

-the value which should be assigned to http.globalAgent.maxSockets.
+the value which should be assigned to http.globalAgent.maxSockets, which defaults to 5.

 ##### silent